Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Experiments

 \subsection{3D Geometry and Deformation Evaluation}

-As our network learns 3D universe points along with a nonlinear deformation model, we evaluate our 3D deformation model by training it on samples from the 3D head dataset D3DFACs~\cite{cosker2012d3dfacs,li2017flame}.
-We use a similar pre-processing pipeline as in i3DMM~\cite{yenamandra2020i3dmm} to obtain $8$ facial landmarks on each head in the dataset.
-We refer interested readers to~\cite{yenamandra2020i3dmm} for more details.
-Please note that the landmarks are all in correspondence, as we use a template-registered dataset~\cite{li2017flame}.
-For our evaluation, we compute 2D projections of the 3D landmarks using a pinhole camera model and randomly sampled rotations and translations.

-The goal of this experiment is to show that reconstructed 3D universe points are plausible, and that our deformation module is indeed useful for model nonlinear deformations.
-As shown in Fig.~\ref{fig:teaser} (right) and Fig.~\ref{fig:face_experiment}, the learned 3D universe points (before applying the deformation module) can only reflect rough 3D geometry.
-Subsequently, the deformation module is able to refine the 3D universe points.
-The average error between the ground truth 3D points and the obtained 3D universe points are 0.356 before the deformation module, and 0.148 after the deformation module, confirming the merits of the deformation module.
-Although the reconstructed 3D geometry is not perfect, considering that we are inferring 3D geometry from multiple images that depict different instances of an object, we believe the obtained results clearly confirm the utility of our approach.
+The goal of this experiment is to show that the learned 3D universe points are plausible, and the deformation module can compensate for instance-specific nonlinear deformations.
+For this experiment, we use the 3D head dataset D3DFACs~\cite{cosker2012d3dfacs,li2017flame}.
+We use a similar pre-processing pipeline as in i3DMM~\cite{yenamandra2020i3dmm} to obtain $8$ facial landmarks on each head in the template-registered dataset.
+For training our model, we use 2D projections, with a pinhole camera model, of the randomly transformed 3D landmarks.
+During test time, we align the predicted 3D points with ground truth using Procrustes alignment to recover 3D scale and rigid transformation.
+The average L2 error between the ground truth 3D points and the obtained 3D universe points before and after deformations is $0.356$ and $0.148$, confirming the merits of the deformation module.
+More qualitative results are provided in supp.~mat.